-- Select the Configure Virtual IP check box. - If each system uses a separate NIC, select the Configure NICs for every system separately check box. - Select the interface on which you want to configure the virtual IP. - Enter a virtual IP address and value for the netmask.
+- Select the Configure Virtual IP check box. - If each system uses a separate NIC, select the Configure NICs for every system separately check box. - Select the interface on which you want to configure the virtual - Enter a virtual IP address and value for the netmask.
+Enter the value for the networkhosts.
 You can use an IPv4 or an IPv6 address.

 VCS Users

-Reset the password for the Admin user, if necessary.

-Click Add to add a new user.
+- Reset the password for the Admin user, if necessary. - Click Add to add a new user.
 Specify the user name, password, and user privileges for this user.